-STONE WALLS IN THE MIDDLE DISTANCE
+STONE WALLS AND BRICKS IN THE MIDDLE DISTANCE

 I’m tempted to collect only those examples of beautifully coloured rock, where the environment affects the beautiful colour.
 But sometimes rock is just gray.
 In the artwork below, the viewers eye is drawn to the spot of warm colour, to the woman holding the lantern.
 The night-time rocks do not compete.